 Have some favorite tools or books you’d like to share?
 Add them to the Comments section, thanks!
 Please share this Entrepreneur’s Business Resource List with others.

 More Articles for Entrepreneurs:

 About this author: Jan Moran is a serial author and entrepreneur.
 She founded Scentsa, a touch-screen technology sold to Sephora in a venture capital deal.
 Her self-published novel was bought by St. Martin’s Press (2015).
-Sign up for Rich Ideas, her new program for entrepreneurs, on sale for a limited time only through this special link.
+Sign up for her rapid training program for entrepreneurs, on sale for a limited time only through this special link.
 She’s a Harvard MBA, native Texan, and lives in San Diego, California, where she is at work on new books and a new technology company.